Stijn-Van-Ruymbeke/Stijn-Van-Ruymbeke.github.io/_publications/Plaatsvervanging1.md

 collection: publications
 category: manuscripts
 permalink: /publication/Plaatsvervanging1
-excerpt: 'In this work we analyse the concept of substitute judges'
+excerpt: 'In this work we examined how Dutch-speaking Belgian magistrates and lawyers view the use of substitute judges — lawyers temporarily acting as judges — based on a large-scale survey.'
 date: 2025-06-25
 venue: 'Nieuw Juridisch Weekblad'
 paperurl: 'https://biblio.ugent.be/publication/01JZHXSN6JCKNCCJRPX6KK1E0N'